January 03, 2018 / How To

 Piece your hinge together with a jewelry wire that fits inside the tube.
 Cut the wire so that only 1mm is showing on either side of the tubing.
 Using a bench block and riveting hammer, flatten the wire ends slightly so they can't slip out on either side.
 Sterling silver is a soft metal that can fatigue with frequent use.
 If your hinge mechanism will open and close often, it may be better to use steel wire for the hinge pin fabrication.
 Steel will be more durable over extended periods of time.

-Tip: Make sure the wire fits as snugly as possible.
+• Tip: Make sure your wire fits as snugly as possible, just as you would for a rivet.

 Keep Practicing!